C2SM/c2sm.github.io/support/index.md

 # User Support

 User Support refers to C2SM's efforts to ensure that all supported software runs correctly on supported computer systems.
-This includes hosting the software for easy distribution to members, regularly testing the supported software, and helping members resolve issues with running and compiling the software.
+This includes hosting the software for easy distribution to members, regular testing and helping members resolve issues with running and compiling.
 Find information about supported [tools](https://c2sm.github.io/tools/) and [models](https://c2sm.github.io/models/) in the corresponding sections.

 ## Request support